bobbycomet/Conky-Studio/README.md

 ## Overview

-Conky is extremely powerful—but building and managing themes often means manually editing Lua, Cairo, shell scripts, and Conky configs.
+Conky is extremely powerful, but building and managing themes often means manually editing Lua, Cairo, shell scripts, and Conky configs.

 **Conky Studio changes that.**